 The Virgin Born

-Code Vein’s final boss is a gigantic beast that uses its hulking size to deliver high damage physical hits and large energy blasts.
-Despite its tanky nature and ludicrous damage output, the Virgin Born is actually a pretty simple fight – in fact, the first phase of the fight poses very little threat at all.
-Try to stick to the Virgin Born’s side and unleash a volley of charge attacks before running out the way when the ground begins to glow blue.
-This attack will cause a huge beam of blue light to erupt from the ground, so simply run retreat and resume your assault once the attack has subsided.
-Just remember to roll through the beast’s claw attacks if you’re facing it head-on.
-Stamina management is half the battle of this fight, so only do a couple of charge attacks as this will leave you with enough stamina to either run or roll out the way of the energy beam and aerial body slams.
+Code Vein’s final boss uses its hulking size to deliver high damage physical hits and large energy blasts.
+Despite its high health and ludicrous damage output, The Virgin Born is actually a pretty simple fight—in fact, the first phase of the fight poses very little threat at all.
+Try to stick to The Virgin Born’s side and unleash a volley of charge attacks before running out the way when the ground begins to glow blue.
+This attack sees a huge beam of blue light to erupt from the ground, so retreat and resume your assault once the attack is over.
+Just remember to roll through the beast’s claw attacks if you’re facing it head on.
+Stamina management is half the battle, so only do a couple of charge attacks as this will leave you with enough stamina to take evasive action.

-During the final phase of the fight, the Virgin Born will take to the sky and fire a volley of blinding white projectiles that cover nearly every area of the battlefield.
-When you see the beast fly into the sky, it’s imperative that you run to the very edges of the arena and consider spamming the dodge action to avoid taking any lethal damage.
-It will also occasionally fire out three light projectiles directly in front of it, so try to roll through these before they hit you.
-Aside from these two moves, the fight is largely the same as the first phase.
-Take your time and keep your health topped up whenever you take severe amounts of damage.
-It can be a fairly lengthy fight, but if you follow these tips, you’ll be able to kill this gigantic beast without breaking a sweat.
+During the final phase of the fight, the Virgin Born takes to the sky and fires a volley of blinding white projectiles that cover nearly every area of the battlefield.
+When you see the beast fly into the sky, it’s imperative you run to the edge of the arena and spam dodge to avoid taking any lethal damage.
+It will occasionally fires three light projectiles directly in front of it, so try to roll through them before they hit you.
+Aside from that, the fight is largely the same as the first phase.
+Take your time and keep your health topped up whenever you take severe damage.